 ETH-GPI Link w.
 GPI Option Features

-When entering the web interface of the UniSketch this is the overview you are presented with (for the ETH-GPI Link).
+By entering the UniSketch OS config page for a specific default configuration this is the overview you are presented with.
 By pressing on either of the In/Out pins the menu will jump to that particular input/output setting.
-Here you can define behavior for almost any of the ATEM parameters, control HyperDeck, SmartScope and VideoHub and more hardware devices - see the overview on Device Cores.
+Here you can define actions for almost any of the ATEM parameters, control HyperDeck, SmartScope and VideoHub and more hardware devices - see the overview on Device Cores.

-To learn the specific behaviour for GPI and GPO for each parameter we refer to the UniSketch manual.
+To learn the specific behaviour for GPI and GPO for each parameter we refer to the specific Device Core manuals.

 This is a short demo of the UniSketch V2.0 web interface running on a ETH-GPI Link.
 The purpose of this demo is just to provide examples on how you configure devices in the UniSketch menu.